Florida Braces for Hurricane Dorian

-Florida is bracing for a possible direct hit from Hurricane Dorian, which prompted the state’s governor, Ron DeSantis, to declare a state of emergency ahead of the storm’s arrival.
+Florida braced for a possible direct hit from Hurricane Dorian, which prompted the state’s governor, Ron DeSantis, to declare a state of emergency ahead of the storm’s arrival.

-NOAA’s GOES East satellite zoomed in on the Category 1 storm on Thursday, Aug.
-29, as it continued churning across the open waters of the Atlantic, moving away from Puerto Rico and the Virgin Islands.
-Low wind shear and very warm waters are expected to aid the rapid intensification of this storm.
+NOAA’s GOES East satellite zoomed in on the Category 1 storm on Thursday, August 29, as it continued churning across the open waters of the Atlantic, moving away from Puerto Rico and the Virgin Islands.
+Low wind shear and very warm waters aided the rapid intensification of this storm.

 “Dorian is expected to become a major hurricane on Friday, and remain an extremely dangerous hurricane through the weekend,” the National Hurricane Center (NHC) noted in its update at 11 a.m.
-ET.
+ET, August 29.

 Hurricane Dorian is expected to approach the northwestern Bahamas on Saturday, and tropical-storm-force winds could reach Florida as early as that evening, according to a tweet from the NHC.
 Those living along Florida's east coast are urged to follow the advice of emergency officials, as this storm could produce life-threatening storm surge, damaging winds, and flash floods.